emotality/ATAppUpdater/README.md

 - Copy `ATAppUpdater` folder into your project
 - Link `SystemConfiguration.framework`
 - `#import "ATAppUpdater.h"` in the required class
+- Add the `<ATAppUpdaterDelegate>` protocol if needed

 **CocoaPods:**

 - Add to podfile: `pod 'ATAppUpdater'`
 - `#import "ATAppUpdater.h"` in the required class
+- Add the `<ATAppUpdaterDelegate>` protocol if needed

 ## License

 ATAppUpdater is released under the MIT license.
-See [LICENSE](https://github.com/apptality/ATAppUpdater/blob/master/LICENSE.md) for details.
+See [LICENSE](https://github.com/emotality/ATAppUpdater/blob/master/LICENSE.md) for details.